mose247/RT2_assignment/README.md

 # RT2 assignment

-The repository has been created in order to subit all the parts of the RT2 assignment.
+This is a repository created for the submission of the first part of the RT2 assignment.
+In each folder you can find the documents related to the different requests we have been given.